 The country programme takes into account the significant economic and social changes brought about by the secession of South Sudan following a prolonged conflict, with negative impacts on agriculture and the rural population.
 In broad terms, IFAD supports efforts by the Government of the Republic of the Sudan to improve the incomes and food security of poor rural people as part of a comprehensive development and peace-building process.
 In particular, IFAD aims to help:

 - Enhance productivity of crops, livestock and forestry in rainfed farming systems, and make them more resilient

 - Increase poor rural households' access to sustainable rural finance services, markets and profitable value chains.

-In line with the government's decentralization policy, IFAD's programme in the Sudan helps empower local communities, protect and assert traditional rights to resources, and promote good local governance.
-Empowering local management of land and water rights is an important feature of IFAD-funded projects
+In addition, IFAD supports the government's efforts to promote decentralization and strengthen local governance of natural resources, as part of its commitment to reducing rural poverty and building social and economic stability.
+In line with the government's decentralization policy, IFAD's programme in the Sudan helps to empower local communities, protect and assert traditional rights to resources, and promote good local governance.
+Local management of land and water rights is an important feature of IFAD-funded projects.

-Establishing self-reliance is an essential aim of all projects.
-Activities encourage community members to form their own organizations to manage credit services.
-Activities tend to bring together a broad range of community members representing different socio-economic groups, and they actively involve women in the development process.
-Through women-oriented activities, programmes and projects work to ensure representation of women in grass-roots organizations and on project management teams.
+Establishing self-reliance is an essential aim of these operations.
+IFAD-supported activities encourage community members to form their own organizations to manage credit services, bringing together a broad range of community members from different socio-economic groups.
+They actively involve women in the development process, as well, working to ensure representation of women in grass-roots organizations and on project management teams.

-Programmes and projects financed by IFAD have helped increase agricultural production and provide crucial infrastructure.
-IFAD's programme in the country will continue to target rural poor people in the rainfed sector
+Programmes and projects financed by IFAD have helped increase agricultural production and have provided crucial infrastructure.
+The programme in the country will continue to target rural poor people in the rainfed sector.